Select Page

 Listening Skills

-Listening skills include verbal and non-verbal responses that show the speaker that you are engaged in what they are saying.
-Active listening allows you to hear, understand, and respond to the speaker in a meaningful way.
+Listening skills include verbal and non-verbal responses to show the speaker that you are engaged in what they are saying.
+Active listening allows you to hear, understand, and respond in a meaningful way to the speaker.

-This is an important skill that will help you to build relationships and trust with managers, co-workers, and others that you work with.
+This is an important skill to help you build relationships and trust with managers, co-workers, and others you work with.

 Active listening includes: